epfl-ada/ada-2024-project-authenticdataaddicts/README.md

 # ada-2024-project-authenticdataaddicts

-## Recipe for Success: Uncovering the key ingredients for a hit movie
+## Recipe for Success: Uncovering the actors behind a hit movie

 ### Abstract
-This project examines what leads to a movies' sucess.
-We first study the intrinsic characterics of the movie itself, such as its genre and its length, and how they correlate to a movie's success.
+This project examines what leads to a movies' sucess, with an emphasis on the effect of actors on movie success.
+We first study the intrinsic characterics of the movie itself, such as its genre and its length, and how they correlate to a movie's success in order to establish some general information.
 We then analyze the role of the lead actors to determine how the actors' characteristics (height, ethnicity, gender, age) might influence a movie's success.
 By analyzing these traits across different genres, we aim to identify patterns linking specific actor attributes to successful movies.
 Data is gathered from CMU’s movie database, the IMDb non-commercial dataset, and the TMDb Kaggle dataset.
 Movie success is defined by two metrics: box office performance and critical reception.
 Since high-grossing movies may not always be well-received, and vice versa, separating performance from reception could yield new insight.
 Ultimately, our goal is to determine how actor attributes influence a movie’s success, providing valuable understanding for casting decisions and broader industry trends.

 ### Research questions
 - What genres and movie length lead to the most successful movies?